farghul/trout/README.md

 ## Build

-From the root folder containing the `go` files, use the command that matches your environment:
+From the root folder containing the `main.go` file, use the command that matches your environment:

 ### Windows & Mac: